bihanggit/bihang-oscommerce/README.md

 # Usage

-When a user chooses the "Bitcoin via Oklink" payment method, they will be presented with an order summary as the next step (prices are shown in whatever currency they've selected for shopping).
-Upon confirming their order, the system takes the user to oklink.com.
+When a user chooses the "Bitcoin via bihang" payment method, they will be presented with an order summary as the next step (prices are shown in whatever currency they've selected for shopping).
+Upon confirming their order, the system takes the user to bihang.com.
 Once payment is received, a link is presented to the shopper that will take them back to your website.

 In your Admin control panel, you can see the orders made via Bitcoins just as